 Receivables from insurance premiums are assessed at cost less impairment of receivables.
 Impairment of receivables is made according to receivables due and if the Company has objective evidence that it will not collect amounts according to their initial conditions.
-In case it is found that these receivables cannot be collected, will be prescribed and recognized as expenses.
+In case it is found that these receivables can not be collected, will be prescribed, and recognized as expenses.

-Receivables from insurance premiums, collected from the insured trough insurance agents and not transferred in the accounts of the company, are stated on the basis of slip of the receipt of the notice provided, resulting the intermediate/agent receivable.
+Receivables from insurance premiums, collected from the insured through insurance agents and not transferred in the accounts of the company, are stated based on slip of the receipt of the notice provided, resulting the intermediate/agent receivable.
 The receivable from policyholder is cleared based on this notice.